 When at all possible, avoid the allergens by not being near them.
-If you are allergic to dogs or cats, then you should avoid homes where inside animals live.
-If you are allergic to dust, you should consider a cleaning company to help you with your chores.
+If you are allergic to dogs or cats, then you should avoid homes where animals live.
+If you are allergic to dust, you should consider hiring a cleaning company to help you with your chores.
 If you have food allergies, read labels and ask before you eat foods.

 - Antihistamines: This allergy medicine helps reduce the effect of allergens in your body.

 - Decongestants: This is another allergy medicine that reduces and relieves congestion in the nose and bronchial tubes.